 The aim is to integrate sustainability requirements into a common metric with overall criteria and indicators.
 Furthermore, resource-efficient strategies for all biomass need to be identified, taking into account land-use.

 There is a lack of meaningful definition of what “bioeconomy” could mean from a sustainability point of view, and IINAS will work on that, building on activities of its associates and partners in Argentina, Brazil, the Netherlands, Sweden, Thailand, UK and the US.
-Furthermore, IINAS is active in developing both voluntary and mandatory (legally binding) sustainability standards for biomass in general, and bioenergy and biomaterials, and works on the sustainability governance of the bioeconomy.
+In that regard, IINAS works on the sustainability governance of the bioeconomy (see documentation of the workhop "Governing sustainability in biomass supply chains for the bioeconomy", May 23, 2019 in Utrecht).